The Scarcity Principle in Action: Understanding the Psychology of UX Design

 how does scarcity principle work

-The scarcity principle works on three important cognitive biases:
+Scarcity Principle works on three important cognitive biases

 Loss aversion